The FACT-Driven Hiring System includes:

 - in-depth assessments

-- in-depth interview
+- in-person and in-depth interview

 - reference checks

 - salary talks, offers, and acceptance

 I know it seems like a lot and it is basically each step is critical to making a successful hire, and most of these steps don’t take very long.
 With intentionality I shoot to complete these steps in 10 - 15 business days.
 This is totally achievable for most mid to lower level roles and even some high level executive positions if you make it a priority.

 The process of reviewing resumes can be cumbersome for some hiring managers.
 You may be bombarded with so many that it seems impossible to get through them all.
 At minimum it is a pretty tedious task!
 On the other end, you may not have enough to sort through to establish any kind of baseline or talent-pool from which you want to draw.
 In any case, there are some key steps to reviewing a resume that you must consider:

 - Identify their professional journey and what they learned along the way

 - Pay attention to dates — longevity in roles is still important